Skip to content

 Chicago Mayor Rahm Emanuel accepts gift from host of Iftar dinner at the Chicago Cultural Center Tuesday June 28, 2016

-After beginning the program by asking attendees to offer a moment of silence and prayer for the victims of the terrorist attack that morning at Istandbul, Turkey’s Ataturk Airport, and for the victims of other terrorist attacks including in Orlando, Florida, Alderman Moore reminded the audience not to take the evening for granted.
+After beginning the program by asking attendees to offer a moment of silence and prayer for the victims of the terrorist attack that morning at Istanbul, Turkey’s Ataturk Airport, and for the victims of other terrorist attacks including in Orlando, Florida, Alderman Moore reminded the audience not to take the evening for granted.

 “Muslims, like Christianity, like Judaism and like all the major world religions, their fundamental tenets talk about peace and love and forgiveness, not hatred, not terror.
 It is very important and incumbent upon all of us, and particularly those who strive to become leaders in our society and our nation when these horrible events happen in our world to not divide people, to not point fingers of blame, to not imply that it is because of a particular religion or it is in the tenets of a particular religion to promote terrorism and terrorist acts against people,” Moore said.